Topological constraints on the electronic band structure of hexagonal lattice in a magnetic field: Projective lattice symmetry protected Dirac points of the hexagonal lattice in a magnetic field

-From the tight binding Hamiltonian, we can further work out the condition of the existence of $q$ Dirac point touchings at $E=0$ in the hexagonal lattice.
+If the $q$ momenta $\mathbf{K}_j, j=0, 1, ..., q-1$ in Eq.(\ref{eq:momenta_dis}) coincide with $-\mathbf{K}_j, j=0, 1, ..., q-1$, there are totally $q$ band touching points at $E=0$.
+An example of this type is $t_1=2^{1/q}e^{iq\pi}, t_2=t_3=1$ for $\phi=2\pi p/q$, as shown in Fig.\ref{fig:q_Dirac_points}\cite{Dataset}.
+From the tight binding Hamiltonian, we can further work out the condition of the existence of only $q$ band touching points at $E=0$ in the hexagonal lattice.
 The zero energy solutions of the tight binding Hamiltonian satisfy \cite{VHS}

-From the above analysis, if there exist only $q$ Dirac points at $E=0$, the $q$ momenta $\mathbf{K}_j, j=0, 1, ..., q-1$ in Eq.(\ref{eq:momenta_dis}) should be symmetric with respect to the origin.
+From the above analysis, if there exist only $q$ band touching points at $E=0$, the $q$ momenta $\mathbf{K}_j, j=0, 1, ..., q-1$ in Eq.(\ref{eq:momenta_dis}) should be symmetric with respect to the origin.
 For the reason, $k_2=0 \ {\rm or} \ \pi$.
 If one of the $q$ solutions has $k_1=0$, from Eq.(\ref{eq:zero_energy}) we get the hopping parameters satisfying